nloewy/slogo_ide/doc/plan/DESIGN_PLAN.md

 The Controller will be the Main middleman that will be in charge of running the program.
 It will load and initialize the starting things for user interface and parsers.
 Then while the program is running it can get strings and commands from the view or xml and send it to the model.
-It will also get the updated Command Data and Turtle which will then be sent to both the view and model again to update.
+It will also create the view and model objects necessary, and also create event handlers for the buttons in the view to use.

 ## Design Details